Revolutionary-Technology-Company/Mercury-Redstone-Friendship-8/docs/plans.md

 3\.
 Hybrid Heat Shield: Silica Ceramics & Carbon-Carbon RCC
 -----------------------------------------------------------

-Because your pressure vessel is fully welded and lacks the loose, overlapping "shingle" gaps of the original craft to expand and contract, managing thermal expansion across the skin is critical.
-Your proposed hybrid heat shield handles this perfectly:
+Because our pressure vessel is fully welded and lacks the loose, overlapping "shingle" gaps of the original craft to expand and contract, managing thermal expansion across the skin is critical. our proposed hybrid heat shield handles this perfectly:

 ```
 [ Inner Titanium Pressure Hull ]